 What is preceptorship?

-Preceptorship supports you to develop your confidence as an independent professional and to refine your skills, values and behaviours.
+Preceptorship is a transition for newly registered practitioners, preceptorship supports you to develop your confidence as an independent professional and to refine your skills, values and behaviours.

 We believe giving our staff extra support will provide them with a foundation for life-long learning, allowing them to provide effective patient centred care confidently.